cicirello/alpine-plus-plus/README.md

 [![GitHub](https://img.shields.io/github/license/cicirello/alpine-plus-plus)](https://github.com/cicirello/alpine-plus-plus/blob/master/LICENSE)

 ## Summary
-This docker project is motivated by Github-actions implemented primarily with bash and shell utilities, but is also potentially applicable to any use-case where you primarily need bash and Gnu tools
+This docker image is motivated by Github-actions implemented primarily with bash and shell utilities, but is also potentially applicable to any use-case where you primarily need bash and Gnu tools